Affiliate links on Android Authority may earn us a commission. Learn more.

 To get live translation through your Pixel Buds, you need a device running Android 6.0 or later, the Google Assistant app, and the Google Translate app.

 Wear the Pixel Buds, unlock your phone, and connect your buds to your phone.
 Hold one earbud and say, "Google, help me speak Arabic."
 This will launch the Translate app.
 Hold one of the earbuds and speak in your native language.
 Google will translate that to the designated language.
-Pass the phone to your conversation partner and let them speak.
-The Pixel Buds will relay the translation to you in your native language.
+Pass your phone to your conversation partner so that they can read the translation.
+For them to reply, they must tap the right microphone icon in the Translate app and begin speaking.
+The Pixel Buds will then relay the translation to you in your native language.
 Repeat until you're done talking to each other.

 JUMP TO KEY SECTIONS